 While many of your potential customers search Google for information on local services, inevitably a large portion of them find their way to a local business directory listing (aka “online yellow pages” sites).
 Many of these directories not only have substantial brands/marketing budgets to drive traffic, but they also do well in organic search rankings for important search terms.
-So even if you can’t get your site ranked high for a specific search term, your local business listings and relevant business data (phone number, address, category, service offering, professional services, products and services, etc.) can appear on the local directory site that ranks for that term.
+So even if business owners can’t get their site ranked high for a specific search term, your local business listings and relevant business data (phone number, address, category, service offering, professional services, products and services, etc.) can appear on the local directory site that ranks for that term.
 Perhaps even more important is that links to your site and mentions of your business (aka “Local Citations”) can help your site rank well in both “national” organic search as well as in the Google My Business (Google’s local listings) results.

 So with this in mind, we thought it would be helpful to provide a list of the best local business directories for your SEO efforts.
 While other sites have put together similar lists of online listings, invariably they focus on a grab-bag of sites, many of which are irrelevant.
 We wanted to go for only those that are truly important and worth spending time on.

 We have divided them into two lists:

 - The Largest Local Business Directories in the US

 The 55 Largest Local Business Directories in the US